New album NOISEWORKS now available

 the danimals link/stream is fixizzled

-check out jonti’s twitter – he’s live tweeting from electric ladyland NYC where he is working with sean lennon, mark ronson, santigold etc. yes, i’m a mad danimals hypeman right now
+check out jonti’s – he’s live tweeting from electric ladyland NYC where he is working with sean lennon, mark ronson, santigold etc. yes, i’m a mad danimals hypeman right now

 Lazy sods!
 Google the Danimals track title and it brings you this as the first result.